Core310/FFXIV-Wiki-Fetcher/README.md

 ---

 Use `findAllClosestAsMap` to find all closest items and return each item as a key/value pair.
 Keys are headers in the original wiki table.
+Returns a ArrayList<LinkedHashMap<String,String>>.

 ```
 FindItem.findAllClosestAsMap("Lava Toad");